5 Common Job Search Questions, Answered by Recruiters

 Even if you’re not actively working with an agency, you can connect with recruiters and leverage their networks to support your job search.
 It’s best to treat it like any other networking connection – by introducing yourself, asking questions within areas of expertise, and building rapport.

-Would you blast out messages to strangers, expecting them to a find you a job without knowing anything about you?
+Would you blast out messages to strangers, expecting them to find you a job without knowing anything about you?
 The same applies to recruiters.
 Do your homework: research their background and be specific about how they can help you.
 Most recruiters are willing to offer helpful job search information or, at the very least, make a great connection for you.

 Common ways to connect with a recruiter: